Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +360

-- In terms of its odds to win the national championship (+360), Houston is second-best in college basketball.
-It is the same according to the computer rankings.
+- Houston is second-best in the country in terms of its odds to win the national championship (+360), and resides in the same spot, according to the computer rankings.

-- In terms of their national championship odds, the Cougars have had the 80th-biggest change this season, improving from +900 at the start to +360.
+- The Cougars' national championship odds have jumped from +900 at the start of the season to +360, the 80th-biggest change among all teams.

-- The implied probability of Houston winning the national championship, based on its +360 moneyline odds, is 21.7%.

 Miami (FL) Futures Odds